 The one caveat is that dogs may not be allowed “if there is a good reason to refuse it”.
 I’d try to avoid peak hour if possible, especially on buses.
 Some owners of larger dogs have reported that their dogs have not been permitted on buses.

-If you’d prefer the more leisurely pace of a ferry, most of the Thames river boats allow dogs onboard.
-For instance, Thames Clippers allows dogs onboard, as long as they are on a leash, at no additional charge.
+If you’d prefer the more leisurely pace of a ferry, most of the Thames river boats allow dogs onboard – see above for more information on the Thames Clippers.

 Dog-Friendly Dining in London